haramrit09k/logscribe-mcp/README.md

 - 📁 **List Log Files** - View all .log files with size metadata
 - 📖 **Read Log Files** - Read the last N lines with line numbers and formatting
+- 🔍 **Search Logs** - Search for patterns within log files using regex
 - ✅ **Error Handling** - Graceful handling of missing files and edge cases
 - 🎨 **Rich Output** - Formatted output with emojis and visual separators